 LEED / COMMISSIONING

-SkyCenter One LEED Enhanced CX - The 288,949 SF Office Building is a 9-story building which includes a mechanical penthouse for the chiller plant.
+SkyCenter One LEED Enhanced CX - This project received Platinum LEED Certification on May 18, 2022.
+The 288,949 SF Office Building is a 9-story building which includes a mechanical penthouse for the chiller plant.
 The building is provided with chilled water by two water cooled screw chillers, and the chilled water system is configured for variable primary flow pumping.
 The outside air for the building is provided by two energy recovery units with chilled water cooling coils to pre-condition the air delivered to each air handler serving a floor.
 Each floor is conditioned by a single VAV central station air handler.
 A Johnson Controls energy management system is utilized for the HVAC controls system.
-This project is attempting LEED Certification under the v2009 Core and Shell rating system.
+This project received LEED Certification under the v2009 Core and Shell rating system.
 The systems commissioned as a part of this project included two water cooled chillers, two cooling towers, condenser water pumps, variable primary loop chilled water pumps, exhaust fan, chilled water air handlers, VAV boxes, Energy Recovery Units, ductless air conditioning units, Building Automation System, lighting controls, a review of the Emergency Generator, domestic electric hot water heaters, plumbing hands free fixtures, and domestic water booster pump(s).
+The project was completed in Fall of 2021.

 City of Lakeland Solid Waste Facility – CEA provided Enhanced Commissioning for this project which received its LEED Gold Certification for New Construction in May 2013.
 The systems commissioned included four (4) high efficiency split systems, exhaust fans, lighting controls which incorporated occupancy sensors and daylighting controls, domestic electric hot water heater, and the building automation system (controlled devices, control loops and system integration).
 As part of the enhanced commissioning services, the O&M documentation was reviewed for completeness and training of the Owner’s operating personnel was witnessed.
 A commissioning Final Report and System’s Manual was furnished, documenting the results of the commissioning activities.
 A follow up visit to the site was performed approximately 10 months after occupancy to ensure that the systems continue to operate as intended.